2003-gourav/plasticX/README.md

-# PLASTICX -
+# PLASTICX

-#Automated "Meme Market Maker"
+# Automated - "Meme Market Maker"

 PLASTICX is an experimental automated Meme Market Maker (A-MMM) simulation that moves beyond the classic constant‑product model.
 It introduces a two‑dimensional state (Memory, Momentum) that jointly determine meme-price, creating a system where: